mblund/meetup-scala-js-react/README.md

 If you are able, please checkout and run this before the meetup.

-A simple application that uses akka-http backend and a scala.js with japgolly's react wrapper frontend to implement a simple websocket based application.
+An example application that uses akka-http backend and a scala.js with japgolly's react wrapper frontend to implement a simple trading application.

 To run: